jasarmcj/tg-cust-pref-app/README.md

 	**Running tg-cust-pref-store on docker container on port 4377**
 ------------------------------------------------------------------
-1. Build image using $ _docker build --build-arg JAR_FILE=target/*.jar -t tg-cust-pref-store ._
+1. Build image using $ _docker build -t tg-cust-pref-store ._
-2. Start the container on port 4377 $ _docker run -p 4377:4377 -t tg-cust-pref-store_
+2. Start the container on port 4377 $ _docker run --network retriever-store --name tg-cust-pref-store -p 4377:4377 -t tg-cust-pref-store_

 	**Running tg-cust-pref-retriever on docker container on port 4378**
 -----------------------------------------------------------------------
-1. Build image using $ _docker build --build-arg JAR_FILE=target/*.jar -t tg-cust-pref-retriever ._
+1. Build image using $ _docker build -t tg-cust-pref-retriever ._
-2. Start the container on port 4378 $ _docker run -p 4378:4378 -t tg-cust-pref-retriever_
+2. Start the container on port 4378 $ _docker run --network retriever-store -p 4378:4378 -t tg-cust-pref-retriever_

 	**If using eclipse, import the projects to eclipse and run the /tg-cust-pref-app/pom.xml file.**
 -----------------------------------------------------------------------------------------------------